 Why has the U.S. been separating immigrant families?

 In early April, the U.S. government formally introduced a “zero-tolerance” policy to prosecute all individuals apprehended between official U.S. ports of entry, including asylum seekers, in direct violation of U.S. international treaty obligations.
 When families were apprehended crossing the border outside an official port of entry, parents were sent to federal prison and their children were placed in government custody at separate detention facilities.
 This practice resulted in a de facto family separation policy.
-More than 2,000 children were separated from their parents at the U.S.-Mexico border between April 19 through May 31 alone.
+Nearly 3,000 children were separated from their parents at the U.S.-Mexico border.

-Does the new executive order end family separation on the U.S. border?
+Does the recent executive order end family separation on the U.S. border?

 The executive order signed on June 20 is not a solution for families seeking much-needed asylum and does nothing to reunite the thousands of children who have already been separated from their parents at the border.